-Dr. Michael Stephens has been Assistant Professor in the School of Library and Information Science at San José State University since 2011 when he joined the faculty from his adjunct position at Dominican University.
+Dr. Michael Stephens has been Assistant Professor in the School of Library and Information Science at San José State University since 2011.
 Prior to his teaching career, Michael spent over fifteen years in the public library at the Saint Joseph County Public Library in South Bend, Indiana where he developed a passion for the practical application of technology in libraries and the connections technology affords.
 That passion can be seen in his “Tame the Web” weblog launched in 2003 as well as in his professional writing which includes columns for Public Libraries, Library Journal, American Libraries, Computers in Libraries, Library Media Connection, OCLC’s NextSpace, Serials Review, Internet Reference Services Quarterly, and ALA’s Techsource blog; his “Office Hours” column has appeared inLibrary Journal since 2010, and features an exploration of issues, ideas, and emerging trends in library and information science education.
 For more than ten years, his research has focused on the use of emerging technologies in libraries and technology learning programs, and he is inspired by library structures and virtual spaces that support users, participation, creating content, and encouraging the heart.
 Using key insights from his research and involvement with global seminars on participatory culture, he collaboratively developed the Fall 2013 Massive Open Online Course (MOOC) entitled The Hyperlinked Library with lecturer Kyle Jones.

 Michael has earned many accolades during his career, and among them, the “Mover and Shaker” award in 2005 from Library Journal; in the same year, he served as a Scholar in Residence at the Chicago Public Library.
 He was the 2009 CAVAL Visiting Scholar in Australia, consulted and presented for US Embassies in Germany, Switzerland, and Turkey, and presents to both national and international audiences about emerging technologies, learning, innovation, and libraries.
 Additionally, Michael received the WISE Excellence in Online Teaching award for 2012 and 2013.An Indiana native, Michael currently resides in Traverse City, Michigan when not traveling.
 Please visit Michael’s Tame the Web website and blog to review his archive of work: http://tametheweb.com